 (d) Supplemental Pleadings.
-Upon On motion of a party, the court, upon reasonable notice and upon such terms as are just, may and reasonable notice, the court may, on just terms, permit the a party to serve a supplemental pleading setting forth transactions or occurrences or events any transaction, occurrence or event that have happened since after the date of the pleading sought to be supplemented.
-Permission may be granted The court may permit supplementation even though the original pleading is defective in its statement of in stating a claim for relief or defense.
-If the The court considers it advisable that the adverse party plead thereto, it shall so may order that the opposing party plead to the supplemental pleading within a, specifying the specified time therefor.
+On motion and reasonable notice, the court may, on just terms, permit a party to serve a supplemental pleading setting forth any transaction, occurrence or event that happened after the date of the pleading to be supplemented.
+The court may permit supplementation even though the original pleading is defective in stating a claim or defense.
+The court may order that the opposing party plead to the supplemental pleading within a specified time.

-Rule 15 was amended, effective _______________, in response to the December 1, 2007, revision of the Federal Rules of Civil Procedure.
+Rule 15 was amended, effective March 1, 2011, in response to the December 1, 2007, revision of the Federal Rules of Civil Procedure.
 The language and organization of the rule were changed to make the rule more easily understood and to make style and terminology consistent throughout the rules.